Hawraa7/Portfolio-Project-1/README.md

 - This site was deployed to GitHub pages.
 The steps to deploy are as follows:

-(note) In the GitHub repository, navigate to the Settings tab (note) From the source section drop-down menu, select the Master Branch (note) Once the master branch has been selected, the page provided the link to the completed website.
+    - In the GitHub repository, navigate to the Settings tab
+    - From the source section drop-down menu, select the Master Branch
+    - Once the master branch has been selected, the page provided the link to the completed website.

-The live link can be found here -..........
+The live link can be found here - https://hawraa7.github.io/Portfolio-Project-1/

 ## Credits